torusresearch/customauth-swift-sdk/README.md

 ## Using CustomAuthFactory

-The `TDSDKFactoryProtocol` provides a way to modify the mechanism of discovering torus nodes in `FetchNodeDetails` and performing key retrieval in `TorusUtils`, which can be useful in scenarios such as mocking or advanced customization.
-Developers who want to use this mechanism should implement `TDSDKFactoryProtocol` in Sources/CustomAuth/CustomAuth.swift, and then pass the instance into the `init` of `CustomAuth`, for example:
+The `CASDKFactoryProtocol` provides a way to modify the mechanism of discovering torus nodes in `FetchNodeDetails` and performing key retrieval in `TorusUtils`, which can be useful in scenarios such as mocking or advanced customization.
+Developers who want to use this mechanism should implement `CASDKFactoryProtocol` in Sources/CustomAuth/CustomAuth.swift, and then pass the instance into the `init` of `CustomAuth`, for example:

 ```swift
 let tdsdk = CustomAuth(